 6:05 PM: There are no hidden cameras.
 I quickly drain a couple of tins, staring at the barbecue from behind the fence.
 This metaphor for my whole predicament is not lost on me.

-6:22 PM: There's a "chimenea" in here, too.
+6:22 PM: There's a "chiminea" in here, too.
 My dad wanted one of those.
-I think about my dad and life and death and family and it makes my chest ache.
-I think about stealing the chimenea for ages.
+I think about my dad and life and death and family, and it makes my chest ache.
+I think about stealing the chiminea for ages.

 6:59 PM: I go back inside to sit down and collect my thoughts.
 I head to the top floor to look out over the store.
 That the Script song about the guy waiting on the girl is playing.